 Over my two week trip island hopping around The Bahamas, I managed to visit 13 islands and cays.
 Some locals even told me that I’d seen more of The Bahamas than they had.
 So I feel confident in declaring that the Exuma Cays were my favorite place in The Bahamas.
 Nassau is easy to reach in as little as an hour from Florida and three hours from NYC, Philadelphia or even Toronto on a number of daily direct flights.
 Getting to the Exuma Cays are a bit more of a challenge.
 Though daily flights operate on airlines like SkyBahamas, it’s a tad more expensive once you get there with far fewer hotel options than bustling Nassau.
-I did spend several days staying on Great Exuma, but you can also get a taste of the beauty of the Exuma Cays on the Exuma Powerboat Adventure I went on from Nassau.
+I did spend several days staying on Great Exuma, but you can also get a taste of the beauty of the Exuma Cays on the Exuma Powerboat Adventure day tour I went on from Nassau.

 The Exuma Cays begin southwest of Nassau and stretch in almost a straight line like stepping stones for some 90 miles to the south toward Turks and Caicos.
 With 365 islands and cays making up the Exuma chain and a population of just around 4000 distributed amongst a few populated islands like Great Exuma, Little Exuma and Staniel Cay, it’s no wonder that these islands have long been a haven for celebrities seeking a little anonymity.
 Princess Margaret, Jackie Onassis and Jessica Tandy have all been frequent visitors and other celebrities like Johnny Depp, David Copperfield, Nicholas Cage and Faith Hill and Tim McGraw all own private islands in the Exumas.